-- A player may request assistance from the captain or another member of their team, provided they step back from the oche before asking.
-Players should refrain from calling out the shot.
-Players should try to throw their darts within a reasonable time. - 2.
+- 1. A player may request assistance from the captain or another member of their team, provided they step back from the oche before asking.
+A player should try to throw their darts within a reasonable time. - 2.
 To avoid confusion, only one team member should coach a player.
-There is to be no shouting out of outs while players are in active play. - 3.
-A Chalker is impartial and cannot act as a coach regardless of what team they are on.
+There is to be no shouting out of finishes while players are in active play. - 3.
+A chalker is impartial and cannot act as a coach regardless of which team they are on.